 11. Download Festival

 Held in Leicestershire, England, Download is the U.K.’s premier rock festival, featuring hard rock, glam rock, heavy metal, death metal, punk, and the occasional indie rock and techno acts.
-Since its beginnings in the early 2000s, Download has spread across the world, with satellite festivals held in France, Germany, and Australia.
+Since its beginnings in the early 2000s, Download has spread worldwide, with satellite festivals in France, Germany, and Australia.

-The one in Leicestershire is by far the biggest and best, held at the famous Donington Park Racetrack.
-It regularly draws crowds in excess of 100,000 annually for the June four-day festival.
-If you love screeching guitars, howling vocals, and moshing until your knees shatter, Download is the place for you.
+The one in Leicestershire is the biggest and best, held at the famous Donington Park Racetrack.
+It regularly draws crowds over 100,000 annually for the June four-day festival.
+Download is the place for you if you love screeching guitars, howling vocals, and moshing until your knees shatter.

 Like most U.K. music festivals, Download is one of the best music festivals to camp on-site.
 But if you need to rest your battered body and ringing ears, you can find cheap stays at the Holiday Inn Express East Midlands Airport nearby.